leifos/tango_with_django_19/manuscript/chapter1.md

 At the end of each chapter, we have included a number of exercises designed to push you harder and to see if you can apply what you have learned.
 The later chapters of the book provide a number of open development exercises along with coded solutions and explanations.

-X> ### Exercises will be clearly delineated like this!
+### Exercises will be clearly delineated like this!
-X> In each chapter we have added a number of exercises to test your knowledge and skill.
+In each chapter we have added a number of exercises to test your knowledge and skill.
-X>
-X> *You will need to complete these exercises as the subsequent chapters are dependent on them.*
+* *You will need to complete these exercises as the subsequent chapters are dependent on them.*
-X>
-X> Don't worry if you get stuck, though, as you can always check out our solutions to all the exercises on our [*GitHub* repository](https://github.com/leifos/tango_with_django_19).
+* Don't worry if you get stuck, though, as you can always check out our solutions to all the exercises on our [*GitHub* repository](https://github.com/leifos/tango_with_django_19).

 {pagebreak}